Sailcat: Creation of the band

 The band, an early Southern pop/rock setup, was the innovation of John D. Wyker (March 14, 1945 – December 8, 2013) and Court Pickett, who formed the group in 1971 near Decatur, Alabama.
 Wyker was a veteran of the Muscle Shoals, Alabama, rock music scene who had been in The Rubber Band with John Townsend (later of the Sanford-Townsend Band).
-Pickett was the vocalist and bass player from Tuscaloosa, Alabama, who had just moved from Macon, Georgia, where he had been playing and singing for Sundown, a band that also had Chuck Leavell (formerly of the Rolling Stones and the Allman Brothers), Charlie Hayward (of the Charlie Daniels Band), and Lou Mullenix (from the Alex Taylor Band and Dr. John).
+Pickett was the vocalist and bass player from Tuscaloosa, Alabama, who had just moved from Macon, Georgia, where he had been playing and singing for Sundown, a band that also had Chuck Leavell (later of the Rolling Stones and the Allman Brothers), Charlie Hayward (of the Charlie Daniels Band), and Lou Mullenix (from the Alex Taylor Band and Dr. John).
 Court was also the brother of Ed Pickett of The Rubber Band.
 In the 1960s, Ed played with other musicians in Granny's Gremlins in Tuscaloosa, Alabama; that included Hal Holbrook, Marvin Rust, and Bruce Stewart.